 Students interested in creating a special major or minor must confer with the dean charged with coordinating this program.
-After consultation, students must submit to the coordinator a formal proposal consisting of: (1) a description of the program of study, including an explanation of the program's integrating idea; (2) a list of courses to be taken; (3) a letter of support from the proposed academic adviser; and (4) a letter of support from a faculty member in a second, related department who has approved the proposal.
+After consultation, students must submit to the coordinator a formal proposal that consists of the following: (1) a description of the program of study, including an explanation of the program's integrating idea; (2) a list of courses to be taken; (3) a letter of support from the proposed academic advisor; and (4) a letter of support from a faculty member in a second, related department who has approved the proposal.

 Overseas Study Programs